bentoml/BentoML/README.md

 #### Use as CLI tool

-When `pip install` a BentoML archive, it also provides you with a CLI tool for accsing your BentoService's APIs from command line:
+When `pip install` a BentoML archive, it also provides you with a CLI tool for accessing your BentoService's APIs from the command line:

 ```bash
 pip install ./bento_archive/IrisClassifier/v0.0.1/